atacker22dw/git_intro/README.md

 ## Demonstrating a Merge Conflict

-This branch will now be one commit behind the main.
+This branch will now be one commit ahead of the main.
 Linear editing helps mitigate conflicts.

 [^1]: It is possible to use R libraries to read in .mat files and vice versa.